-The economic entity operates in the service sector where it facilitates community banking services in Agnes Water and 1770 and their surrounding districts of Queensland, pursuant to a franchise agreement with Bendigo and Adelaide Bank Limited.
+The economic entity operates in the service sector where it facilitates Community Bank® services in Doloraine, Tasmania pursuant to a franchise agreement with Bendigo and Adelaide Bank Limited.

 Note 26.
 Registered Office/Principal Place of Business

 The registered office and principal place of business is: